Letitia Clark: Career

 Clark had extensive training.
-She trained at Mile End Old Town Infirmary for over two years, and was on the private staff of Newark General Hospital for 20 months before she trained at The London Hospital under Eva Luckes between 1898-1900.
+She trained at Mile End Old Town Infirmary for over two years, and was on the private staff of Newark General Hospital for 20 months before she trained at The London Hospital under Eva Luckes between 1898 and 1900.
 After one year as a staff nurse at The London, Clark undertook midwifery training in Newcastle and gained promotion as Night Sister at Newcastle upon Tyne Union Infirmary where she was appointed matron in 1902.
 In 1907 she was appointed matron of West Ham Union Infirmary, and she was also responsible for Whipps Cross War Hospital from 1917 which had 500 soldier patients at anyone time.
 Clark retired in 1931 after 24 years as matron.

 As well as her busy matronship, she was committed to the professionalisation of nursing and sat on a number of important national committees.
 Clark was president of the County and County Borough Hospital Matron's Association until 1935.
 She was on the council of the College of Nursing Council from 1919 until 1933.
 She was also a member of the General Nursing Council for England and Wales, and one of two matrons selected for a Lancet Commission on Nursing in 1931.